ruimarnjr/the-book-squad/README.md

 - __Club Ethos Section__

-  - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
+  - The About Us section will allow the user to get to know a bit more the people who createad the group.
+I createad this section just for the user to get more familiar and feel more confortable with the people that he will be dealing with when joining the club.
-  - This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+  - This user will see the value of signing up for the The Book Squad meetups.
+This should encourage the user to want to be part of something that everyone around him is passionate about.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)